jeffschwartz/linklist/readme.md

 # LinkList.js

-## A JavaScript library for implementing linklists, which are simple data structures that supports sequential access (traversal) through a chained list of links.
+## A JavaScript library for implementing linklists, which are simple data structures that support sequential access (traversal) through a chained list of links.

 ## LinkList is fast.
 How fast?
 Faster than using JavaScript's built in Array for sequential access!

-Here's the result of creating a link list of 1,000,000 links when running on the latest release Chrome:
+### Here's the result of creating a link list of 1,000,000 links when running on the latest release Chrome:

 > Create 1,000,000 Links using LinkedList: 270.543ms

-And here's the result of creating an array of 1,000,000 elements when running on the latest release of Chrome:
+### And here's the result of creating an array of 1,000,000 elements when running on the latest release of Chrome:

 > Create 1,000,000 links using Array: 253.301ms

-Here's the result of traversing 1,000,000 links in a link list when running on the latest release of Chrome:
+### Here's the result of traversing 1,000,000 links in a link list when running on the latest release of Chrome:

 > Iterate 1,000,000 Links using LinkedList: 7.215ms

 The above includes calling a callback function for each traversed link.

-And here's the result of traversing an array of 1,000,000 elements:
+### And here's the result of traversing an array of 1,000,000 elements:

 > Iterate 1,000,000 links using Array: 12.492ms